nspranav/Ukbiobank_ADHD/notes.md

     ### <span style = 'color: green'> Results </span>

-    > <span style = 'color: yellow'> Worked well with lr = 0.0007 but was oveerfitting. - Job 5261664.
+    > <span style = 'color: black'> Worked well with lr = 0.0007 but was oveerfitting. - Job 5261664.
 However we have reached the minima at 70th epoch <span>

 # Network with added drop out on the fc layer
 - With the smaller learning rate and the dropout on the FC layer.